Create & send surveys with the world’s leading online survey software

 “Customer” or “you” means the customer that is identified on, and/or is a party to, the Agreement.

-“Customer Data” means all data (including but not limited to Customer Personal Data and End User data) that is provided to Momentive by, or on behalf of, Customer through Customer’s use of the Services, and any data that third parties submit to Customer through the Services.
+“Customer Data” means all data (including but not limited to Customer Personal Data) that is provided to Momentive by, or on behalf of, Customer through Customer’s use of the Services, and any data that third parties submit to Customer through the Services.

-“Customer Personal Data” means all personal data (including that of End Users) that is submitted to the Services by or to Customer, processed by Momentive for the purposes of delivering the Services to the Customer including but not limited to the personal data set out in Appendix 2 to this DPA.
+“Customer Personal Data” means all Personal Data that is submitted to the Services by or to Customer, processed by Momentive for the purposes of delivering the Services to the Customer including but not limited to the personal data set out in Appendix 2 to this DPA.

 “Data Protection Legislation” means: